everymind/everymind.github.io/index.md

 <!--End mc_embed_signup-->

-This website is currently under construction, and will be fully functional after June 30, 2017.
+<p>This website is currently under construction, and will be fully functional after June 30, 2017.
 Please visit again soon!
-In the meanwhile, if you have questions, comments, concerns, or ideas, feel free to email us at everymind at protonmail dot com.
+In the meanwhile, if you have questions, comments, concerns, or ideas, feel free to email us at everymind at protonmail dot com. </p>